Sixth Form Oxbridge Successes

 Year 12 Oxbridge Visits

-Many Year 12s who are predicted A grades at AS visit a variety of Oxbridge colleges and faculties.
+Many Year 12s who are predicted A grades at A Level visit a variety of Oxbridge colleges and faculties.

-SJL is building up a bank of reading lists recommended for wider reading by prospective applicants and these are given to individuals students to guide their reading as well as being used to augment the SJL Library.
-We are also building our bank of Oxford past entrance papers as these become more readily available online supplemented by our own resources.
+SJL has built up a bank of reading lists recommended for wider reading by prospective applicants and these are given to individual students to guide their reading as well as being used to augment the SJL Library.
+We have a bank of Oxford past entrance papers as these become more readily available online supplemented by our own resources.
 We recommend the school's JSTOR account for further wider reading.

 These hard copy resources are used in the first term especially of year 13 to tutor where possible prospective candidates for the Oxford and Cambridge entrance exams which take place at the beginning of November.
 Additionally, we help provide interview practice to successful Oxbridge and Russell Group candidates.